JackCrispy/statusbot-docs/docs/premium.rst

 Learn how to purchase premium to setting it up on your guilds.
 If you need any help, feel free to Join our Discord: https://discord.gg/HvJ4hSA

 ..
-WARNING:: You need to be on the account you purchased premium on to set premium guilds
+WARNING:: You need to be on the account you purchased premium on to set a guild to premium.

 Purchasing Premium
 =============